Skip to main content

 Office Christmas Parties and Fringe Benefits Tax

 If 'entertainment' isn't part of your vocabulary, then the most tax effective way to hold your Christmas function is to hold it on a working day in the business premises.
 In this scenario - if you only have current employees and clients attending, and only provide a light meal or finger food with no alcohol - then the entire cost is tax deductible.
-There is no Fringe Benefits Tax (FBT) and a GST credit can be claimed on the whole cost.
+There is no Fringe Benefits Tax (Fringe Benefits Tax (FBT)) and a Goods and Services Tax (GST) credit can be claimed on the whole cost.
 Scrooge!

 If you're less of a teetotaller and want to party a little harder, consider the following -